-Citroen C3 review - Practicality, comfort and boot space
+Citroen C3 - Practicality, comfort and boot space

-Decent boot for a modern supermini, but few other tricks to make the car stand out from the rest of the class
+Decent boot for a modern supermini, but few other tricks to make the Citroen C3 stand out from the rest of the class

 Citroen’s ‘Advanced Comfort’ mantra is as much about coping with the clutter of everyday life as it is ride quality – so it’s a little disappointing that the C3 doesn’t offer many stand-out tricks on the practicality front.

 That’s not to say the C3 isn’t capable; there’s room in the cabin for four adults (just about) and the 300-litre boot is bordering on the generous for the class.
-But the relatively old platform below the C3 means that Citroen hasn’t been able to incorporate any really neat tricks, such as a sliding rear seat that would allow you to prioritise either rear passenger legroom or boot space.
+But the C3’s relatively old underpinnings means that Citroen hasn’t been able to incorporate any really neat tricks, such as a sliding rear seat that would allow you to prioritise either rear passenger legroom or boot space.

-What do you get?
+What else do you get?
 Well, there’s a slightly random ‘storage slot’ below the touchscreen in the dashboard, and a bigger bin below it that could be handy for storing a phone when it’s hooked up to the USB socket nearby.
 The door bins are a good size, it must be said, and their linings are painted white to help brighten the mood – and make it easier to find bits of clutter you’ve dumped there.
-There are seatback pockets on Feel and Flair editions, but basic Touch spec does without them.

 Car group tests